sebastienrousseau/frontmatter-gen/README.md

 ## Overview

 `frontmatter-gen` is a flexible Rust library that provides functionality for extracting, parsing, and serializing frontmatter in various formats.
-It's commonly used in static site generators and content management systems to handle metadata at the beginning of content files.
+It's designed for use in static site generators, content management systems, and any application that needs to handle metadata at the beginning of content files.

 ### Key Features